stingray82/Tag-Manager-for-SureCart/rup-crm-tag-mapper/readme.txt

 = How do I add a new dashboard tab? =
 After Activating Navigate to the new submenu in the Sure Cart Menu and enable, add your price ID select your Fluent Tag and Save
 == Changelog ==
+= 1.0.13 5 August 2025 =
+Fixed: Comment out WP Icon Filter which is causing issues in latest MainWP

 = 1.0.12 2 Aug 2025 =
 New: MainWP Icon Filter